arielfr/react-base-app/README.md

 # React Boilerplate for SSR + HMR (React + LESS files) + Isomorphic Code + Adaptive Design (YES!)

+> Side Note: I'm proud to announce that it's working with React16 with Hydrate render.

 This is a boilerplate for creating a Server Side React Application with Client Side.
 This works using Isomorphic code between server and client side.
 HMR applies to React Components and **LESS** files.
 This application is a boilerplate, so you can use it to create your own React Application.

 **It counts with Adaptive Design, you only need to enable the `adaptive` configuration on the config files** (This is explain at more detail below).